Chefs fight flab with small portions, healthy snacks

 To offset the additional calories during week he refrains from drinking alcohol.

-"I try to do cleanses Monday to Friday," he said during a panel discussion moderated by author Allison Adato during the weekend at the New York City Wine and Food Festival.
+"I try to do cleanses Monday to Friday," he said during a panel discussion during the weekend at the New York City Wine and Food Festival.

-Adato's recent book, "Smart Chefs Stay Slim: Lessons in Eating and Living from America's Best Chefs," was the basis for the event.

 Murphy also uses fresh herbs to cut the amount of oil and butter in his dishes, and reduces the temptation to over-eat at friends' restaurants, where extra dishes can flow freely from the kitchen by chefs eager to impress, by letting it be known he wants nothing extra.